JohnESwan3/web-developer-skills-assessment-project/README.md

    B) Probably best to not have it on flashcards and quiz pages

 3. Quiz for each set of flash cards

+Removed Dictionary - Too much to get the project done